Equinox at Loughcrew

 There were people everywhere; photographers with huge cameras on tripods, dogs on leads, children running, men climbing on top of the cairn, even people on horses.
 Above our heads, a remotely controlled device flew around buzzing noisily and flashing red and green lights; it probably contained a camera.
 I felt uncomfortable, restless.
 I’m not one for crowds at the best of times.

 I watched a small group perform a pagan ritual.
-No doubt it was disconcerting for them that a small crowd had gathered to watch their ceremony, but when they dress in long robes and cloaks, and process around a public place carrying wooden staves, they have to expect they are going to draw curious onlookers, I suppose.
-They seemed somewhat lacking in confidence.
+No doubt it was disconcerting for them that a small crowd had gathered to watch their ceremony, but their long robes, cloaks and staves, combined with ceremonial movement, drumming and song was eye-catching and perfectly suited to the drama of that unique moment.

 The sun rose, but hid her face behind a thin veil of cloud that refused to budge.
 Still, people waited.
 I suspected that if there was even a hint of a sunbeam, there would be a mad rush to try and get into the cairn chamber, and I did not want to be a part of that.
 The cairn was open, so I asked to go in.